oracle-livelabs/apex/apex-workflows/design-the-application/2-design-the-application.md

 8. Click **Run Now**.

   ![Click create SQL Scripts](./images/click-run-now2.png " ")

-### What's Next

-In the next section, you create the Doctor Appointment Workflow, connecting various functionalities such as checking availability, confirming appointments, updating fees, and more.

 ## Summary
 You have successfully completed the initial steps for designing the Doctor Appointments Made Easy application.
 You created Doctor Appointments Made Easy Application, and then added Application users, created Sample Datasets, and a Package.